 In 2019, the City of Sunnyvale explored changing to a district-based electoral system for selecting City councilmembers.
-By City Charter, Sunnyvale currently has “at-large” elections for seven numbered seats that represent the entire City (as opposed to seats that represent defined geographic districts).
+By City Charter, Sunnyvale had “at-large” elections for seven numbered seats that represented the entire City (as opposed to seats that represent defined geographic districts).
 Cities and other local agencies with similar at-large election systems have increasingly been targets for litigation under the California Voting Rights Act (CVRA), which prohibits voting practices that dilute the votes of racial minorities.

 In September 2018, the City Council began a discussion about whether to proactively address CVRA concerns by submitting a Charter amendment to Sunnyvale voters to change the electoral system to district-based voting, the method preferred by the CVRA.
 Recognizing that this change would fundamentally impact local governance and alter the process by which City voters have elected their representatives for decades, the City implemented an outreach process in 2019 to educate residents and seek community input on this complex issue.

-Following the outreach process, the City Council voted to place Measure B on the March 2020 ballot to ask City voters to decide whether Article VI of the Charter should be amended to change the City’s system for electing City council members to a district-based system (along with associated changes described in this FAQ).
+Following the outreach process, the City Council voted to place Measure B on the March 2020 ballot.
+On March 3, 2020 City voters approved amendments to Article VI of the Charter to change the City’s system for electing City council members to a district-based system (along with associated changes described in this FAQ).

-These Frequently Asked Questions (FAQ) and the accompanying Glossary provide background information about the City’s existing election process, the CVRA, and how the City can respond to the CVRA requirements, including the decision to place Measure B on the March 2020 ballot and the key elements of Measure B.
+These Frequently Asked Questions (FAQ) and the accompanying Glossary provide background information about the City’s previous and new election processes, the CVRA, including the decision to place Measure B on the March 2020 ballot and the key elements of Measure B.

 Definitions of text in bold italic can be found in the Glossary, located at the end of the FAQ.
 The definitions will also appear in pop-up boxes if you hover your cursor over the text or touch the text on the screen.

-Measure B would amend Article VI of the City Charter to change Sunnyvale’s City Council election system from an at-large with seven numbered seats system with a mayor selected by councilmembers, to a six-district system with a mayor directly elected by Sunnyvale voters.
-If Measure B passes, Article VI of the City Charter would be amended to reflect the following key changes:
+Measure B amends Article VI of the City Charter to change Sunnyvale’s City Council election system from an at-large with seven numbered seats system with a mayor selected by councilmembers, to a six-district system with a mayor directly elected by Sunnyvale voters.
+Passage of Measure B makes the following key changes to Article VI of the City Charter:

-Currently, City councilmembers may not serve more than two consecutive four-year terms.
-Measure B would allow members to serve up to three consecutive four-year terms, however, a member could not serve more than two terms as councilmember or mayor.
-Therefore, a member of the Council could serve 12-years total under two scenarios:
+Previously, City councilmembers could not serve more than two consecutive four-year terms.
+Measure B allows members to serve up to three consecutive four-year terms, however, a member cannot serve more than two terms as councilmember or mayor.
+Therefore, a member of the Council can serve 12-years total under two scenarios:

 Scenario A: a member can serve two 4-year terms as a Councilmember and one 4-year term as Mayor

-Scenario B: a member could serve one 4-year term as a Councilmember and two 4-year terms as Mayor
+Scenario B: a member can serve one 4-year term as a Councilmember and two 4-year terms as Mayor

 As part of the City’s Phase I outreach (January-June 2019), the City engaged residents on their preferences for 7 districts with an appointed mayor or 6 districts and an at-large mayor.
 The City also conducted scientific polling.
 Staff presented and the Council discussed feedback from the outreach and the polling results and heard public comment at the June 11, 2019 Study Session.
 On June 18, 2019, the Council voted 5-2 to move forward with a map drawing process for 6 districts with a directly elected mayor, and voted on November 12 to place a measure on the ballot with the same structure.

 The district lines were developed through a 6-month community map drawing process.
 The approved map (120 D) was proposed by the Unity Group, a diverse coalition of Sunnyvale residents from different geographic areas of the City.
-The Council introduced an ordinance on December 3, 2019, (RTC No. 19-0679), and adopted the ordinance on December 10, 2019, establishing the district boundaries and district election sequencing that will become effective if Measure B passes.
+The Council introduced an ordinance on December 3, 2019, (RTC No. 19-0679), and adopted the ordinance on December 10, 2019, establishing the district boundaries and district election sequencing.

-The City of Sunnyvale Charter Section 601 (to view, visit: https://bit.ly/2HFLtJ9) provides for an electoral system that currently requires at-large elections in which Council candidates run on a citywide basis for one of the seven numbered City Council seats.
-Staggered elections are held in even-numbered years, with either three or four seats open depending on the year.
-Councilmembers serve a four-year term and collectively select the mayor from their cohort to serve a two-year term.
+The City of Sunnyvale Charter Section 601 provided for an electoral system that required at-large elections in which Council candidates ran on a citywide basis for one of the seven numbered City Council seats.
+Staggered elections were held in even-numbered years, with either three or four seats open depending on the year.
+Councilmembers served a four-year term and collectively select the mayor from their cohort to serve a two-year term.

 Many California cities that elect their city councils through at-large elections have been threatened with lawsuits or sued under the California Voting Rights Act to require them to change their election systems to district-based elections.
 To date, no agency or city has prevailed in CVRA litigation.
 A loss exposes a city not only to forced changes to the election system (sometimes substantially determined by a court), but also to liability for millions of dollars in attorney fees.

 Sunnyvale’s neighboring city, Santa Clara, was recently sued and lost a court case for violating the CVRA while using an at-large, numbered-seat system almost identical to Sunnyvale’s.
 Under the resulting court order, the City of Santa Clara had to switch to district-based elections in a highly-expedited process.
 Recognizing that a CVRA challenge would impact fundamental governance issues, could result in potentially significant litigation expenses, and court-ordered changes rather than voter decisions, Sunnyvale’s City Council decided to voluntarily initiate a process to consider switching to district-based elections.
 After the City Council started this process, the City received a notice letter alleging CVRA violations, the required prerequisite to filing a CVRA lawsuit in court.
-Action is now necessary to address potential litigation risks.
+Switching to district-based elections addressed the potential litigation risk.

-In an at-large election system like Sunnyvale’s, voters in the entire city elect the members of the City Council.
+In an at-large election system, voters in the entire city elect the members of the City Council.
 In contrast, district-based elections divide a city into separate geographic districts, and voters within each district vote for candidates residing within their same district.
 In district-based elections, voters only vote for candidates in their own districts; they do not vote for candidates outside their district.

 A district-based election system could potentially concentrate groups of like-minded voters whose votes would otherwise be dispersed in an at-large election system.
 The diagram below illustrates how opposition voters could elect their preferred candidate in a district-based election system, but not in an at-large election system.
 Under these scenarios, opposition voters would be a minority in an at-large election, and hence unable to elect their preferred candidate.
 In a district-based election, these same opposition voters could represent a majority within a single district, so they could elect their preferred candidate.

-District-based election systems are currently the only remedy that will protect an agency from a CVRA challenge because the CVRA offers a “safe-harbor” which states that any city that moves from at-large elections to district-based elections is assumed to have addressed purported CVRA violations.
+Yes.
+A District-based election system protects an agency from a CVRA challenge because the CVRA offers a “safe-harbor” which states that any city that moves from at-large elections to district-based elections is assumed to have addressed purported CVRA violations.

 Since passage of the CVRA, most cities facing challenges to their election systems have voluntarily changed from at-large elections to district-based elections to avoid the significant risks of litigation.
-The number of California cities with district-based election systems has increased from 28 in 2001 to at least 88 cities today.
+The number of California cities with district-based election systems has increased significantly.

 The City of Sunnyvale Charter Section 500 currently provides for a Council-Manager form of government, which means that the City is administered by the City Manager and staff, with policy guidance by the Mayor and City Council.
-This would not change under a move to district-based elections.
+This does not change under district-based elections.

 Currently, the mayor is selected by the City Council from within the Council.
-Under Measure B, Sunnyvale voters would vote directly for mayor in a City-wide election every four years beginning in November 2020, which would be separate from the district-based elections for the six other Council members.
-Both the current and proposed approaches are acceptable under the CVRA.
-Measure B would retain the existing responsibilities of the mayor described in current Charter section 605: to be the presiding officer, to have a voice and vote in all Council proceedings, and be the head of the City for ceremonial purposes.
+Starting in November 2020, Sunnyvale voters will vote directly for mayor in a City-wide election every four years, which will be separate from the district-based elections for the six other Council members.
+The existing responsibilities of the mayor described in current Charter section 605 remain unchanged: to be the presiding officer, to have a voice and vote in all Council proceedings, and be the head of the City for ceremonial purposes.

 The CVRA is largely untested in litigation, but all cities that have litigated to date have lost or settled.
 The vast majority of cities have chosen to settle by switching to district-based elections in the pre-litigation stages of the process after receiving a demand letter.